Weighing the Risks and Benefits of Myeloma Treatment Options | MyMyelomaTeam

 Chimeric Antigen Receptor T-Cell Therapy

 Chimeric antigen receptor (CAR) T-cell therapy harnesses a person’s immune system to fight their cancer.
 In 2021, the FDA approved idecabtagene vicleucel (Abecma) for the treatment of myeloma.
-The study that led to the approval showed that tumor burden (number of cancer cells, size of a tumor, or amount of cancer in the body) was completely or partially reduced in 72 percent of patients receiving CAR T-cell therapy, and 33 percent had a complete response to the treatment.
+The study that led to approval showed that tumor burden (number of cancer cells, size of a tumor, or amount of cancer in the body) was completely or partially reduced in 72 percent of participants receiving CAR T-cell therapy, and 33 percent had a complete response to the treatment.

 The most commonly reported side effects were low blood cell counts.
 CAR T-cell therapy can also lead to cytokine release syndrome — a usually mild but potentially severe reaction to proteins the body releases after immunotherapy — and nervous system problems.